 Dual and Concurrent Enrollment Policy for ENGL110 - effective June 2017

 This policy also covers courses on UD's Matrix and the articulation agreements we have made with other institutions.
-Unless the course was taken with a college instructor and on the college campus listed on the Matrix, we will not exempt the student from ENGL110.
+Unless the course was taken with a college instructor and on the college campus listed on the Matrix, we will not consider exempting the student from ENGL110.